Costa Concordia: What happenedContinue reading the main story

 The decision to salvage the ship, rather than break it up, was taken in May 2012, four months after the disaster.

-The contract - awarded jointly to salvage companies Titan and Micoperi - has been described as an unprecedented operation.
+The contract - awarded jointly to salvage companies Titan and Micoperi - was described as an unprecedented operation.